Quick guide to starting a university first aid society

 university?
 Take a look at our tips on how to get started.

-the student community by setting up a St John Ambulance partnered
+saving work by setting up a St John Ambulance partnered university

-1. We have first aid societies at around 50 universities in
+We have first aid societies at around 50 universities in England

 student union.
 Each student union will have requirements on how to

-student volunteering officers based all around the country that can
+Our student volunteering officers are based all around the

-document that outlines the aim and objectives of the society, we're
+document that outlines the aim and objectives of the society.
+We

 freshers fair is and get a stall.
-We can even help provide you with
+We can help provide you with

 well as communicating with existing ones.

-- Producing a schedule of weekly meetings - this
+Producing a schedule of weekly meetings - this

 will mainly consist of first aid training.
-We provide some
+We provide some great

 meeting rooms/space for your sessions.

-about funding available to buy resources for your unit, such as CPR
+about funding available to buy resources for your unit, such as a

-- Putting on events - figure out what events you
+Putting on events - figure out what events you

-would like to put on such as, first aid demos, fundraising
+would like to put on, such as first aid demos, fundraising events,

-6. Once you have members in your society, you can then speak to us
+Once you have members in your society, you can then speak to us

 about setting up a partnered student volunteering unit.
 This will

 enable you to recruit people to become volunteer first aiders with

-us and you will benefit from all the opportunities available to a
+us, and you will benefit from all the opportunities available to a

 St John Ambulance volunteer.
 This decision would be made jointly

-between the society and your local St John Ambulance
+between the society and your local St John Ambulance management